Simsalagin/SOTO-store-finder-rework/README.md

 ### Code Style
 - Follow strictly test-driven-development style
+- For each new feature create a feature branch
 - Follow PEP 8 guidelines
 - Use type hints where applicable
 - Write comprehensive docstrings